boniface/hash-media-deps-plugin/Readme.md

 ## Overview

 The `hash-media-deps-plugin` is a project  designed to manage and streamline the dependencies for some Scala projects I work on.
-It provides a centralized way to define and manage dependencies, ensuring consistency and ease of maintenance.
+It's a centralized way to define and manage dependencies, ensuring consistency and ease of maintenance.

 ## Features